pat/gutentag/README.md

 A good, simple, solid tagging extension for ActiveRecord.

-This was built partly as a proof-of-concept, and partly to see how a tagging gem could work when it's not all stuffed within models, and partly just because I wanted a simpler tagging library.
+This was initially built partly as a proof-of-concept, partly to see how a tagging gem could work when it's not all stuffed within models, and partly just because I wanted a simpler tagging library.
+It's now a solid little tagging Rails engine.

 If you want to know more, read [this blog post](http://freelancing-gods.com/posts/gutentag_simple_rails_tagging).

 ## Contents